theochem/horton/doc/overview.rst

   tradeoffs are essential.

 * HORTON is, and always will be, *open source*, distributed under the :ref:`GNU General Public License <license_information>`.
-HORTON's developing team always welcome new contributors.
+The HORTON development team always welcomes new contributions.

-* HORTON is a *research tool* for both contributors and users.
+* HORTON is a *research tool* for both its developers and users.
 As a result, the available functionality is naturally biased towards the interests of its developers.
 The current focus of HORTON is on low-cost *ab initio* electronic structure theory methods and post-processing tools for interpreting electronic structure calculations.